Ramona Bachmann: International career

 Bachmann was ruled out of the following play-offs against Denmark due to her persistent back pain.

 Bachmann's biggest achievement so far was the qualification for the 2015 FIFA Women's World Cup, in Canada.
 Switzerland had never before qualified for a World Cup.
 After winning their home game against Malta, the team was sitting in front of the TV watching the game between Denmark and Iceland.
 If it ended in a draw, the Swiss would secure the group's victory.
 As said by herself: "When it ended in a draw and it was certain we had won the group, we started dancing on the tables."

 During the World cup, Switzerland reached the round of 16, with Bachmann scoring three times, all in a 10–1 victory over hapless Ecuador.
 The Swiss were edged out by hosts Canada, due to one goal by Josée Bélanger, just after the half-time break.
 After the World Cup, there were multiple clubs interested in the 24-year-old Bachmann, and she chose VfL Wolfsburg.

-International goals
+In Switzerland's opening 2023 FIFA Women's World Cup match against Philippines, Bachmann scored the opening goal for a 2–0 win.

+On 12 June 2025, it was announced Bachmann had suffered an ACL injury and would miss the upcoming Euro 2025, being held in her home country.

 Personal life

 Bachmann came out as lesbian during the 2015 FIFA Women's World Cup in Canada.
 She was previously in a relationship with fellow Swiss national team footballer Alisha Lehmann, who moved to London to play for West Ham United.
 Their national team coach Martina Voss-Tecklenburg explained: "The situation is not exceptional in women's football".

+In 2023, she married French dance professor Charlotte Baret.